 Government contracts are conditioned upon the continuing availability of Congressional appropriations and the failure of Congress to appropriate funds for programs in which we participate could negatively affect our results of operations.
 U.S. Government shutdowns have resulted in delays in anticipated contract awards and delayed payments of invoices for several of our businesses and any new shutdown could have similar or worse effects.
-The failure by Congress to approve future budgets on a timely basis could delay procurement of our products and services and cause us to lose future revenues.
+The failure by Congress to approve future budgets on a timely basis, and the increased frequency of Government "shutdowns" due to Congress failing to pass continuing resolutions in the absence of an approved budget, could delay procurement of our products and services and cause us to lose future revenues.
 Any renewed emphasis on Federal deficit and debt reduction could lead to a further decrease in overall defense spending.
 Budgetary concerns could result in future contracts being awarded more on price than on other competitive factors, and smaller defense budgets could result in government in-sourcing of programs and more intense competition on programs that are not in-sourced, which could result in lower revenues and profits.
 Rising inflation may result in a shift in U.S. defense spending between various programs based on priorities, which may result in a reduction or loss of expected revenues on programs in which we participate.

 Also, defense spending does not necessarily correlate to continued business for us, because not all of the programs in which we participate or have current capabilities may be provided with continued funding.
 Changes in policy and budget priorities by the U.S. Presidential Administration for various defense and NASA programs could impact our Engineered Systems, Aerospace and Defense Electronics and Digital Imaging segments.
 Our Aerospace and Defense Electronics segment may be impacted by volume or price reductions in connection with the F-35 Joint Strike Fighter program, to the extent they are imposed.
-The timing of program cycles can affect our results of operations for a quarter or year, and cancellations of significant programs such as the International Space Station ("ISS"), Marshall Operations, Systems, Services, and Integration II ("MOSSI II"), the Shallow Water Combat Submersible ("SWCS") or Advanced Aerodynamic and Instrumentation Features and Simulation ("A2IFS") would affect our results.
-In 2022 and 2021, the Mission Operations and Integration ("MO&I") contract represented more than 10% of net sales in the Engineered Systems segment.
-The MO&I contract ended December 2022 and was replaced with the MOSSI II contract, which was awarded to Teledyne Brown Engineering in September 2022 with an effective start date in January 2023 for the base two-year period.
+The timing of program cycles can affect our results of operations for a quarter or year, and cancellations of significant programs such as the International Space Station ("ISS"), MOSSI II and the Shallow Water Combat Submersible ("SWCS").
+In 2023, MOSSI II contract represented approximately 17% of net sales in the Engineered Systems segment.
+The MOSSI II contract was awarded to Teledyne Brown Engineering in September 2022 with an effective start date in January 2023 for the base two-year period.
 The remaining option years are proposed through 2030, but there is no guarantee the options will be awarded if the ISS support is cancelled.
 Of the total expected contract value, approximately 10% is dedicated to the Indefinite Delivery / Indefinite Quantity ("IDIQ") contract type.
 There is no guarantee this IDIQ portion will be fully funded.
-In 2021, we were awarded the A2IFS contract and received partial funding in 2022.
-We are currently uncertain how much additional funding will be provided for performance.